 Where is Robbie Fowler now?

-One of the most natural finishers in Premier League history, Robbie Fowler called time on his distinguished career in 2012 after a three year spell playing abroad in Thailand and Australia.
+One of the most natural finishers in Premier League history, Liverpool FC legend Robbie Fowler called time on his distinguished career in 2012 after a three year spell playing abroad in Thailand and Australia.

-Whilst still a player, Robbie Fowler invested his money wisely in property which has given him considerable wealth in retirement.
+Whilst still an active player, Fowler invested his money wisely in property which has given him considerable wealth in retirement.

 It also led to the famous chant from the Liverpool fans (to the tune of the Beatles Yellow Submarine) ‘We all live in a Robbie Fowler house’.